 Features of FT-NIR Spectroscopy

 FT-NIR spectroscopy possesses a unique advantage when compared to other technologies in that they offer a real-time assessment of the process on a molecular basis.
-A FT-NIR process spectrometer Matrix-F is shown in Figure 1.
+A FT-NIR process spectrometer Matrix-F II is shown in Figure 1.

 Figure 1.
 FT-NIR Spectrometer